FormaLabs/biocoderdojo-sushi/Sushi 01.md

 Find us at http://formalabs.org and keep up with our plans to launch BioCoderDojo at Forma Labs, Ireland's first community lab, this Autumn!

+This document, written by Cathal Garvey of FormaLabs.org, is released under the Creative Commons Attribution, Share-alike license.
+You can copy and share it with friends as long as you use the same license (share it forward!).
+Please share the science and have fun with friends!